Many Illinois employees head to work every day expecting the same routine, not realizing that there are many safety risks in the workplace.

 Contact Our Illinois Workers’ Compensation Attorneys to Discuss Your Claim

-If you were hurt or suffer a medical condition due to conditions in the workplace, Illinois work comp laws might give you some legal remedies.
-It’s smart to work with experienced lawyers who can help you through the claims process to ensure the protection of your interests.
+Illinois work comp laws might give you some legal remedies.
+Work with experienced lawyers who can help you through the claims process to ensure the protection of your interests.

 Please contact VanDerGinst Law Injury Attorneys for more information.
 You can schedule a free consultation by calling 800.797.5391 or visiting us online.